 The UK re-entered a recession, technically speaking, in the first quarter of 2012 as this was the second consecutive quarter of negative growth (-0.3%).
 This was exacerbated in the second quarter of this year with a further decline of -0.4% over the previous three months, driven in large part by the impact of an extra bank holiday in June to celebrate the Queen's Diamond Jubilee.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

 The main difference between the scenarios drives from different ways of taking external factors into account.
-The authorities expect that a quick recovery in external demand of 2013 would accelerate investments and domestic demand.
-They feel that they cannot expect such an improvement until 2014.
-As a result of this, the Commission estimates that domestic demand will remain depressed in 2013.
+The authorities expect that a quick recovery in external demand of 2013 will feed into acceleration in investments and domestic demand.
+We feel that we cannot expect such an improvement until 2014.
+As a result of this the Commission estimates that domestic demand will remain depressed in 2013.

 ||Cutaway of a cameraman

 ||SOUNDBITE by Olli Rehn (In English) saying that: Concerning Germany, It's correct that German growth is relatively solid next year and especially the following year.
 However, even the German economy does not escape the current slowdown as growth is projective to further weaken in the second half of this year.
 However, the German economics' fundamentals remain favourable, economic activities expected to be stabilized by private consumption and housing investment given the robust labour market and rather high rate of employment.
 Given the significant rate increases and also low interest rates, investments in equipment as well as exports should regain momentum once the current uncertainty dissipates and the external environment improves.